openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

    m_openvino_toolkit_<operating system>_dev_<release version>_<package ID>.tgz
    m_openvino_toolkit_<operating system>_dev_<release version>_<package ID>.tgz.sha256
    ```
-   where the `.sha256` file is used to verify the availablity of the package.
+   where the `.sha256` file is used to verify the success of the download process.

 2. Locate the downloaded files in your system.
 This document assumes the files are in your `Downloads` directory.